mas-bandwidth/fps/015/README.md

 This is great news, because we can reduce our player server down from 64 cores to 32 cores.

-Assume that we can get double the results on the bare metal that we can get on the VM, so 4.5k -> 9k player per-player server.
+Assume that we can get double the results on the bare metal that we can get on the VM, so 4 -> 8k player per-player server.

 A 32 core machine only costs $1,870 USD per-month.

-We need 111 machines now, if we can fit 9k players on each player server.
+We need 125 machines if we can fit 8k players on each player server.

-Now the total cost is $207,570 USD per-month, or just 20.7c per-player per-month.
+Now the total cost is $233,750 USD per-month, or just 23.7c per-player per-month.